w2vy/FluxVault/README.md

 # FluxVault
 Flux Vault - load private data into running docker

-The goal of this is to provide a way to securely load passwords on a running FLux Docker
+The goal of this is to provide a way to securely load passwords on a running Flux Docker

 vault.py defines two Classes FluxAgent and FluxNode an application can create a custom class which will allow configurating and also expanding the functionality.